MuhammadShakir-dev/Connect/README.md

-# Image-gallery
+# Connect With Me.
-A simple image gallery project using HTML, CSS-2, CSS-grid
+> A simple linktree type project using HTML, CSS-2, CSS-grid